 About the President

 James E. Ryan serves as the ninth president of the University of Virginia.
-Since starting in August 2018, Ryan, working with dedicated colleagues across Grounds, has helped craft and secure approval of a new strategic plan for the University; secured funding and approval for a new School of Data Science; publicly launched a new $5 billion capital campaign and helped raise $850 million in philanthropy in his first year; guaranteed that students from Virginia families earning less than $80,000 a year can attend tuition-free, and those from families earning less than $30,000 will have tuition, room, and board covered; helped secure approval for a new sustainability plan; and raised the minimum wage for full-time UVA employees to $15 an hour.
+Since starting in August 2018, Ryan, working with dedicated colleagues across Grounds, has helped craft and secure approval of a new strategic plan for the University; secured funding and approval for a new School of Data Science; secured lead gifts for the Karsh Institute of Democracy and a new Performing Arts Center; and publicly launched a $5 billion capital campaign that has raised more than $4 billion in philanthropy with three years remaining in the campaign, including nearly $1 billion in scholarships and professorships.
+In the fall of 2018, he announced that students from Virginia families earning less than $80,000 a year would be able to attend tuition-free, and those from families earning less than $30,000 would have tuition, room, and board covered.
+Ryan also helped secure approval for a new sustainability plan and raised the minimum wage for full-time UVA employees to $15 an hour.
+In 2021, he commissioned a University-wide Committee on Free Expression and Free Inquiry, which released a Statement on Free Expression and Inquiry endorsed by the Board of Visitors.

 Before coming to UVA to serve as president, Ryan served as the Charles William Eliot professor and dean of the Harvard Graduate School of Education.
-In this role, Ryan increased the size, strength, and diversity of the faculty; established the Harvard Teacher Fellows program, an innovative teacher preparation program for Harvard College seniors and recent alumni; and began a school-wide effort to redesign its master’s degree programs.
-Ryan also oversaw an expansion of professional education; launched Usable Knowledge, an online resource designed to broadly disseminate actionable research findings in education; helped lead a capital campaign that surpassed its goal of $250 million a year ahead of schedule; and helped raise the largest gift in the school’s history, a $35.5 million gift to establish an initiative focused on early childhood education.
+In this role, Ryan increased the size, strength, and diversity of the faculty; oversaw an expansion of professional education; and began a school-wide effort to redesign its master’s degree programs.
+He also helped lead a capital campaign that surpassed its goal of $250 million a year ahead of schedule, including the largest gift in school history at that time.

 Before his Harvard deanship, Ryan was the Matheson & Morgenthau Distinguished Professor at the University of Virginia School of Law.
 He also served as academic associate dean from 2005 to 2009 and founded and directed the school’s Program in Law and Public Service.
 During his fifteen years on the Virginia faculty, Ryan received an All-University Teaching Award, an Outstanding Faculty Award from the State Council of Higher Education for Virginia, and several awards for his scholarship.
 Ryan has also been a visiting professor at Harvard and Yale Law Schools.